• Skip to primary navigation

 Here is what you should do when you start this challenge, especially if you need all the help you can get to save money!

-If you want to save $5000, you will have to be very smart about how you shop, and these two apps are life-saving!
+If you want to save $5000, you will have to be very smart about how you shop, and this app is life-saving!

 Rakuten: Earn up to 10% cash back on online purchases for things you will buy anyway.
 And it’s completely free!
 You need to download the app, sign up, select the store you need to shop from, and earn money!
 You’ll get a free $10 bonus when you sign up, and you’ll be able to see how much cash back you can make on each different store when you select it.